thoth-tech/handbook/docs/communication/fearless-feedback.md

 ## Delivering feedback

-When delivering feedback, it is important to ask for permission beforehand.
+When delivering feedback, it is important to **ask for permission beforehand**.
 It is expected that some days are not going to be an appropriate time for feedback.
 Please do not deliver feedback when you or they are upset or angry.
 For feedback to be productive it is best to be level-headed.
 Willingness to listen and respect the feedback is a major part of the process.
 The outcome will not be productive if you or they are not willing to listen with an open-mind.

-It can be as simple as a quick message: "_Is now an okay time for some feedback?_" or "_Would you be willing to hear some feedback from me?_".
+It can be as simple as a quick message: "_Is now an okay time for some feedback?_", "_Would you be willing to hear some feedback from me?_", or "_Are you open to some feedback from me?_".

-Feedback is used to help someone improve and learn, it is not a criticism of a person's skills or intelligence.
-Assuming positive intent, from both parties, in all feedback can reduce miscommunication or offence.
+Feedback is used to help someone improve and learn, it is not a criticism of a person's skills or intelligence. **Assuming positive intent**, from both parties, in all feedback can reduce miscommunication or offence.
 However, this is a skill that takes time and practice.

-Particularly when providing constructive feedback, it is important to always seek to understand the root cause and context for a situation.
+This is particularly important when providing constructive feedback, it is important to always **seek to understand** the root cause and context for a situation.
 Never assume to know everything about a person and make judgements.
 Feedback is designed to provide opportunities and create conversations for improvement.
 Being open to listen to the whole context can allow you to provide more specific and productive feedback, which is more beneficial for the individual.

-Building relationships with each other can help facilitate the feedback process.
+**Building relationships** with each other can help facilitate the feedback process.
 The stronger your rapport the more honest the feedback.
 However, rapport does not dismiss professionalism, feedback can be critical, and it is important that it follows communication guideline and standards.
 Be proactive and ask for feedback from your peers, do not wait for someone to find you.
 If you ask for general feedback, you should expect a general response.

-The environment can play a influential role in the willingness and reaction to feedback.
-Creating a safe space allows for effective and professional communication.
+The environment can play a influential role in the willingness and reaction to feedback. **Creating a safe space** allows for effective and professional communication.
 For one-on-one feedback, take it to a private space and be available for an active discussion around the feedback.
 Ensure that there are no non-verbal power imbalances within the discussion (e.g. You standing, and them sitting).

-How you frame the feedback can influence the discussion.
+How you **frame the feedback** can influence the discussion.
 Feedback, especially negative feedback, is not a trifle comment, it is shaped around context and values.
-Different models for feedback exist, such as the Compliment Sandwich or the GROW model.
+Different models for feedback exist, such as the Compliment Sandwich, AID model, or the GROW model.
 Breaking the feedback into actionable sections can also help in understanding and plans going forwards.

 ### Compliment Sandwich